fbpx

 Windows Metafile Images

-Sending WMF, which is a windows metafile file extension leads to problems for recipients.
+Sending WMF, which is a Windows metafile file extension leads to problems for recipients.
 Most of the time your recipients won’t have the proprietary software required to open them.
 So, always use standard .jpg or .png or .gif image email attachments.

 You can also use PDF (portable document format) files if they need to be printed (until standards like SVG are widely implemented).